dakshshah96/awesome-startup-credits/README.md

 - [Taskade](https://www.taskade.com/v/9orNbs8q3mnMtqPe) - Startups get a year of Taskade Pro for free.
 Taskade is a team productivity tool for creating structured task lists, collaborative notes, and kanban boards.
 - [FeedBear](https://www.feedbear.com/early-stage) – The easiest feedback management tool for early-stage startups.
 Simple, fixed pricing – no matter how big your team gets.
 Apply now to get 50% off your first year.

+## Discontinued

+These plans were previously listed but no longer have a website and are assumed to have been discontinued.

+- [CloudApp Elevate](https://www.getcloudapp.com/elevate) - CloudApp offers a better way to acquire, engage and support your customers with quick shareable videos and images using an easy-to-use screen recorder.
+Get up to $1,000 CloudApp Credit for up to 12 months.

 ## Contributing